rust-lang/blog.rust-lang.org/content/crates.io-malicious-crates-fasterlog-and-asyncprintln.md

 ## Summary

-On September 24th, the crates.io team was notified by Kirill Boychenko from the [Socket Threat Research Team][socket] of two malicious crates which were actively searching file contents for Etherum private keys, Solana private keys, and arbitrary byte arrays for exflitration.
+On September 24th, the crates.io team was notified by Kirill Boychenko from the [Socket Threat Research Team][socket] of two malicious crates which were actively searching file contents for Etherum private keys, Solana private keys, and arbitrary byte arrays for exfiltration.

 These crates were:
 - `faster_log` - Published on May 25th, 2025, downloaded 7181 times